Solon Chase: Political career

 Chase was born in the Chase's Mill area of Turner, Maine in 1823.
 Chase was a member of the Whig Party prior to the American Civil War.
 During the Civil War, he joined the Republican Party and served two terms in the Maine House of Representatives.
-He was appointed an internal revenue collector by President Andrew Johnson, though like most of Johnson's appointments, he was never confirmed.
+He was appointed an internal revenue collector by President Andrew Johnson, though like most of Johnson's appointments, Chase was never confirmed.

 During the June 1880 Greenback National Convention, Chase was a prominent candidate for the presidential nomination.
-Chase, known as 'the farmer's friend', was nominated by fellow Maine delegate Frank M. Fogg.
+Chase, known as "the farmer's friend," was nominated by fellow Maine delegate Frank M. Fogg.
 In the first vote, Chase received 89 votes, which was a distant 5th place from the eventual nominee, Iowa Congressman James B. Weaver.

-In 1882, Chase was the nominee of the Greenback Party for Governor and received 0.9% (1,324) of the total vote.
+In 1882, Chase was the nominee of the Greenback Party for governor and received .9% (1,324) of the total vote.
 He ran against Republican nominee and eventual winner Frederick Robie as well as Democrat Harris M. Plaisted.
 Plaisted was a fusion nominee of the Democratic Party and some in the Greenback Party.